YuanYusung/yuanyusung.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a novice seismologist currently working on **dense seismic array signal processing and imaging**.
+I am a novice seismologist currently researching **dense seismic array signal processing and imaging**.

 I am a fourth-year undergraduate student majoring in **Geophysics** at **China University of Geosciences (Wuhan)**.
 I expect to graduate in **June 2026**.
 During my studies, I received the National Scholarship of China and the Best Individual Award in the ”Innovation Cup“ Chinese University Students Geophysics Knowledge Competition, among other honors.
-I am now working under the guidance of [**Prof. Qiu Hongrui**](https://grzy.cug.edu.cn/qiuhongrui/zh_CN/index.htm), focusing on dense seismic array surface wave denoising and higher mode surface wave separation, and their applications in seabed and fault zone imaging, using both **distributed acoustic sensing (DAS)**  and **dense nodal seismic array** technologies.
+I am currently working under the guidance of [**Prof. Qiu Hongrui**](https://grzy.cug.edu.cn/qiuhongrui/zh_CN/index.htm), researching dense seismic array surface wave denoising and higher mode surface wave separation methods, and their applications in seabed and fault zone imaging, using both **distributed acoustic sensing (DAS)**  and **dense nodal seismic array** technologies.
 In **September 2026**, I plan to pursue a **PhD in Geophysics** at the **University of Science and Technology of China (USTC)** under the guidance of [**Prof. Yao Huajian**](http://yaolab.ustc.edu.cn).

-This website from the [AcademicPages](https://github.com/academicpages/academicpages.github.io) template is yet to be completed.
+This website, created using the [AcademicPages](https://github.com/academicpages/academicpages.github.io) template， is is still under development.